bifurcationkit/BifurcationKit.jl/docs/src/index.md

 We make the same requirements than `KrylovKit.jl`.
 Hence, we refer to its [docs](https://jutho.github.io/KrylovKit.jl/stable/#Package-features-and-alternatives-1) for more information.
 We additionally require the following methods to be available:

 - `Base.length(x)`: it is used in the constraint equation of the pseudo arclength continuation method (see [`continuation`](@ref) for more details).
 If `length` is not available for your "vector", define it `length(x) = 1` and adjust tuning the parameter `theta` in `ContinuationPar`.
+- `Base.copyto!(dest, in)` this is required to reduce the allocations by avoiding too many copies